Funding info for Lambeth & Wandsworth communities

 The Peabody Young Leaders and Ambassadors Programme supports young people to become leaders and representatives of their communities.
 More info here.

 have published guidance on how to write a funding application.
 For more info see here.

 helps young people facing disadvantage into work or education.
 For 16-to-24-year-olds who are not in education, employment or training (NEET) who need help to kick start their career and find long-term employment.
 For more info see here.

 Funding for maths projects available.
 See details here.

 The Ragdoll Foundation

 Funding for projects that use the arts and media to address the concerns of children (UK).
-Funding of up to £1,500 is available for projects lasting up to six months, and £50,000 through the large grants programme for projects lasting up to three years.
 More info here.